pkmn/engine/docs/DESIGN.md

     non-Zig uses
   - [`common`](..src/lib/common): code shared by all generations (common data structures/RNG/protocol logic)
-  - `gen*`: the code for the respective Pokemon generations implemented by the engine
+  - `gen*`: the code for the respective Pokémon generations implemented by the engine
 - [pkg](../src/pkg): code for the `@pkmn/engine` JavaScript package with driver code for the engine
-- [`test`](../src/test): code for high level tests (integration, benchmarking, fuzzing) - unit tests live inline/beside the code they implement in the `lib`/`pkg` directories
+- [`test`](../src/test): code for high level tests (integration, benchmarking, fuzzing) - unit tests live inline / beside the code they implement in the `lib` / `pkg` directories
 - [tools](../src/tools): miscellaneous scripts and tools useful for working on the pkmn engine

 Each individual generation has its own documentation regarding how they are